chenxinye/fxmath/README.md

 More examples can be viewed at inside the folder [''examples''](https://github.com/oprecomp/FloatX).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- The [FloatX](https://github.com/oprecomp/FloatX) library for enabling customizable low-precision floating-point arithmetic.
+- The repo is supported by [FloatX](https://github.com/oprecomp/FloatX) library for enabling customizable low-precision floating-point arithmetic.
-- The broader numerical computing and open-source community for inspiration and tools.